-In a scanning electron microscope (SEM), a beam of electrons perhaps 3.5 nanometers in diameter scans across the surface of a substrate (for example, a photomask, a bare silicon wafer, a processed silicon wafer, or another sample).
-The electrons in the beam, known as "primary electrons," 35 penetrate the substrate and dislodge electrons within the material.
-Some of these dislodged electrons, known as "backscattered electrons" or "secondary electrons," escape from the surface of the substrate.
+In a scanning electron microscope (SEM), a beam of electrons perhaps 3.5 nanometers in diameter scans across silicon wafer, a processed silicon wafer, or another sample).
+The electrons in the beam, known as "primary electrons," penetrate the substrate and dislodge electrons within the material.
+Some of these dislodged electrons, known as "backscattered electrons" or "secondary electrons," escape 40 from the surface of the substrate.

 A detector captures the emitted electrons.
-The SEM's 40 electronic imaging system can transform the detector's output into a black-and-white image of the surface.
-Darker areas of the image correspond to areas on the substrate which emitted fewer electrons, and lighter areas of the image correspond to areas of the substrate which emitted more 45 electrons.
+The SEM's electronic imaging system can transform the detector's output into a black-and-white image of the surface.
+Darker areas of the image correspond to areas on the substrate 45 which emitted fewer electrons, and lighter areas of the image correspond to areas of the substrate which emitted more electrons.